nnaemeka/Nairaland/README.md

 # Nairaland
 The code scraps Nairaland. www.nairaland.com, Nigeria's foremost social medium.
-It collects statistic such as users, gender, post title, classes of post, comments enterd by others etc and store it as pandas dataframe.
+It collects statistics such as users, gender, post title, classes of post, comments enterd by others etc and store it as pandas dataframe.
 There are two dataframe. one contains a list of dataframe from each post. this dataframe is to save processed posts so that should there be connection timeout one can still have processed posts. the other dataframe contains all processd